Convex-Dev/design/docs/cad/011_errors/README.md

 ### `:JUICE`

-A `:JUICE` error SHOULD be thrown if the `*origin*` account of the currently executing code has insufficent Convex Coin balance to pay the required Juice costs.
-User code MAY return this error to indicate that an infeasibly expensive operation was attempted.
+A `:JUICE` error MUST be thrown with the source `:CVM` if the `*origin*` account of the currently executing code has insufficient Convex Coin balance to pay the required Juice costs.

-A `:JUICE` error cannot be caught: it would be pointless because any error handling code would not be able to execute due to lack of juice.
+A `:JUICE` error from the CVM MUST NOT caught: it would be pointless because any error handling code would not be able to execute due to lack of juice.

+User code MAY throw a `:JUICE` error to indicate that an infeasibly expensive CVM operation was attempted.

 ### `:UNDECLARED`

-An `:UNDECLARED` error SHOULD be thrown whenever an attempt is made to lookup a Symbol in an account's environment that is not defined.
+An `:UNDECLARED` error SHOULD be thrown whenever an attempt is made to lookup a symbol in an account's environment that is not defined.

 ## CVM Behaviour